-- 1. Bodyweight: Select a representative sample of turkeys from the flock and weigh them.
-Record the bodyweights of the birds and compare against the breed and production-type standard.
+- 1. Bodyweight: Select a representative sample of birds from the flock and weigh them.
+Record the bodyweights of the birds and compare against the breed- and production-type standard.
 Collecting bodyweight data can be useful in informing husbandry adjustments including nutrition and management. - Use an automatic or hand scale to record individual weights.
 Video or other technology may also be used for estimations. - Collecting bodyweight samples can be coupled with servicing in production protocols to minimize handling. - 2.
 Uniformity: Measure uniformity by analyzing the bodyweight samples collected across a flock. - Use a coefficient of variation (CV%), which measures the spread of bodyweights across the flock.
-Lower CV% numbers indicate a more uniform flock. - Another assessment is recording the percentage of the sampled bird weights that are more than 10% above or below the average of all samples taken for - > Reference: Grading to Manage Uniformity, Aviagen - > Reference: Uniformity in Poultry Flocks How to Calculate, Winspire - > Reference: Managing Flock Uniformity, Aviagen - > Reference: Flock Uniformity and How to Calculate It: University of Alberta
+Lower CV% numbers indicate a more uniform flock. - Another assessment is recording the percentage of the sampled bird weights that are more than 10% above or below the average of all samples taken for that flock.